-- Interpersonal roles leader and liaison. - Informational roles monitor and disseminator. - Decisional roles disturbance handler and resource allocator.
+- 1. Interpersonal-the roles of leader and liaison. - 2.
+Informational-monitor and disseminator. - 3.
+Decisional-disturbance handler and resource allocator.

-1.7 Is business management a profession?
+1-7 Is business management a profession?
 Why or why not?
 Do some external research in answering this question.

 Students' answers will vary, although it could easily be determined that business management is a profession.
 Efficient and effective managers are critical to the success of every organisation.
-The need for good managers transcends industries and organisations, and the skill sets are similar across the various disciplines.
+The need for good managers transcends industries and organisations and the skill sets are similar across the various disciplines.
 The generic properties of management are found mainly in the world's democracies.
-Management practices are universally transferable outside to most free-market democracies; however, outside these cultures, the emphasis and execution of different managerial roles may change.
+Management practices are universally transferable outside to most free-market democracies, although, outside these cultures, the roles may change.

-1.8 Is there one best 'style' of management?
+1-8 Is there one best 'style' of management?
 Why or why not?

 No. Although managers perform the same basic functions, there are a variety of styles and personalities that contribute to their success.
-Many factors are involved, such as the culture of the organisation, the personality of the managers, the type of industry, the level of the manager, and so on.
+Many factors are involved, such as the culture of the organisation, the personality of the managers, the type of industry, the level of the manager and so on.

-1.9 In what ways can managers at each of the four levels of management contribute to efficiency and effectiveness?
+1-9 In what ways can managers at each of the four levels of management contribute to efficiency and effectiveness?

-Top managers are usually responsible for making decisions about the direction of the organisation, and for establishing policies and philosophies that affect all organisational members.
-Middle managers are typically responsible for translating the goals set by top managers into specific details that lower-level managers will ensure are implemented.
-First-line managers are responsible for directing the day-to-day activities of non-managerial employees.
+Top managers are usually responsible for making decisions about the direction of the organisation and establishing policies and philosophies that affect all organisational members.
+Middle managers are typically responsible for translating the goals set by top managers into specific details that lower-level managers will see are done.
+First-line managers are those individuals responsible for directing the day-to-day activities of non-managerial employees.
 Team leaders are responsible for managing and facilitating the activities of a work team.
 Team leaders will typically report to a first-line manager.

-CASE APPLICATION 1: GOOGLE: BUILDING A BETTER BOSS
+CASE APPLICATION 1: GOOGLE: BUILDING A BETTER BOSS (p.
+21)

-Discussion questions
+Discussion Questions

-1.10 Describe the findings of Project Oxygen using the functions approach, Mintzberg's roles approach and the skills approach.
+1-32 Describe the findings of Project Oxygen using the functions approach, Mintzberg's roles approach and the skills approach.

-Students' answers will vary, but one potential response could be that the data support that managers need to be high in interpersonal skills, and that technical expertise is less important.
-In terms of roles, the data showed that interpersonal roles were very important and decisional roles less so.
-In terms of functions, the results indicated that leading is perhaps the most important function - in particular, motivating and supporting employees.
+The students will have many different answers for this but one potential response could be that the data support that managers need to be high in interpersonal skills and technical expertise is not as important.
+For the roles, the data showed that interpersonal roles were very important and decisional roles were not as high a priority.
+Related to the functions, results supported that leading is perhaps most important, particularly including motivation and supporting employees.

-1.11 Are you surprised at what Google found out about 'building a better boss'?
+1-33 Are you surprised at what Google found out about 'building a better boss?'
 Explain your answer.